-- The consent holder will at no time have the exclusive right to trade from the street or any part of it. - Street trading can take place in the area outlined in the consent and on days and hours detailed in the consent. - The consent holder may only trade in goods that are outlined on the consent. - Auction sales shall not be permitted as part of the consent. - All street trading units will be equipped with safe and adequate lighting for the operation during the hours of darkness.
+- The consent holder will at no time have the exclusive right to trade from the street or any part of it. - Street trading can take place in the area outlined in the consent and on days and hours detailed in the consent. - The consent holder may only trade in goods that are outlined on the consent. - A copy of the consent shall be made immediately available upon request to an authorised officer of the council or the police. - Auction sales shall not be permitted as part of the consent. - All street trading units will be equipped with safe and adequate lighting for the operation during the hours of darkness.